drush-ops/drush/README.txt

 ------------
 * To use drush from the command line, you'll need a CLI-mode capable PHP binary.
 The minimum required PHP version is 5.2.
-* drush should also run on Windows, however, drush modules might make use of unix command line tools, so to use it effectively, you have to install some of them, e.g. from GnuWin32 (http://gnuwin32.sourceforge.net/).
+* drush should also run on Windows, however, drush modules makes use of unix command line tools, so to use it effectively, you have to install some of them, e.g. from GnuWin32 (http://gnuwin32.sourceforge.net/).

 FAQ
 ---
   Q: What does "drush" stand for?
+  A: The Drupal Shell.

+  Q: How do ?
   A: The Drupal Shell.

 CREDITS